bhisaac/5eFP/5eFP-SRD.md

 **Trance.** Elves don’t need to sleep.
 Instead, they meditate deeply, remaining semiconscious, for 4 hours a day.
 (The Common word for such meditation is “trance.”)
 While meditating, you can dream after a fashion; such dreams are actually mental exercises that have become reflexive through years of practice.
 After resting in this way, you gain the same benefit that a human does from 8 hours of sleep.

-Whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on a bonus downtime activity of your choice.
+Whenever you spend ⛁ on rest and repairs, you may spend any number of Coin on one bonus downtime activity of your choice.
 You must still satisfy any prerequisites the bonus downtime activity may have before spending the extra Coin.

 ### High Elf